nshkrdotcom/mabeam/PHASE_4_IMPLEMENTATION_PROMPT.md

 - `/home/home/p/g/n/superlearner/test/support/` - Reference patterns
 - Current test files in `test/` directory

-This phase completes the transformation of the MABEAM test suite into a production-ready, educational example of proper OTP testing practices while eliminating all identified standards violations.
+This phase completes the transformation of the MABEAM test suite into a production-ready example of proper OTP testing practices while eliminating all identified standards violations.